githubocto/good-day-bot/README.md

 1. Stores a user's GitHub repo and time preference in a database by collecting info from the Slack app home panel.
 2. Messages a user every day on the time they have specified with a new Good Day form.
 3. Stores user's daily data into a `good-day.csv` file in the repo of their choice.
 4. Messages a user every week when new visualization charts have been generated from their data.

+**⚠️ A note about privacy ⚠️**

+Once a user creates a GitHub repository they have to invite the `good-day-bot` [GitHub user](https://github.com/good-day-bot) as a collaborator to the repo.
+This GitHub account (and by extension this Slack app) has write access to ___only this one particular user repo___.
+This means we are NOT asking for or storing any GitHub user authentication data.

 ### Azure functions